Dry skin in babies: your questions answered

 Bathtime can be one of the best parts of the day – so do it the way that suits you and your baby.
 But if your little one has dry skin, you might want to keep it short and sweet.
 “Try shorter baths – up to five minutes,” says Dr Kerstin, “and use warm rather than hot water”

-“How can I make sure the bath water isn’t too hot?”
+“How to make sure the bath water’s not too hot?”

 Many parents use their elbow to test the temperature of their baby’s bath.
 If you like to be precise, you could try a bath thermometer – they will generally suggest a temperature of 37 to 38 degrees Celsius